YPares/envil/README.md

 you can run the following:

 - `envil info -d examples/statedir`: list all the envs defined in the example statedir
-- `envil shell -d examples/statedir`: show a dropdown list of all envs in the example statedir to let you select one.
+- `envil shell -d examples/statedir`: show a list of all envs in the example statedir and let you select one.
   Then open a subshell, where the tools from the selected env are in your `PATH`
 - `envil update some-env`: reads your own `~/.envil` statedir (the default without a `-d`), tries to find an env named "`some-env`" and updates its flake.lock file.
 You can then rerun `envil shell` or `envil switch` to get